poppytait/foodeez/README.md

   - body:
     - email
     - password
+  - redirects to /order if user is not logged in

 - GET /auth/login
-  - redirects to / if user logged in
+  - redirects to / if user is logged in
   - renders the login form (with flash msg)
 - POST /auth/login
-  - redirects to / if user logged in
+  - redirects to /order if user is logged in
   - body:
     - email
     - password
-    - phone Number
+  - redirects to /auth/login if user is not logged in

 - POST /auth/logout
+  - redirects to /auth/login if user is not logged in
   - body: (empty)
+  - redirects to / if user is logged in

 ### Routes when the customer user is logged in:

-- GET /:user_id/order
+- GET /order
-  - redirects to signup / if user is anonymous
+  - redirects to /auth/login if user is anonymous
-  - create order page with form
+  - render order page with form

-- POST /:user_id/order
+- POST /order
+  - redirects to /auth/login if user is anonymous
   - body:
     - address
     - undesired cuisine
     - allergies
     - payment details
+  - redirects to /order/:order_id if user is logged in

-- GET /:user_id/order/:order_id
+- GET /order/:order_id
+  - redirects to /auth/login if user is anonymous
   - renders the tracking order page
+	- redirects to /order/:order_id/delivered if user is logged in and restaurant has provided signoff

-- GET /:user_id/order/:order_id/delivered
+- GET /order/:order_id/delivered
+	- redirects to /auth/login if user is anonymous
+	- redirects to /order/:order_id if user is logged in and isDelivered is false
   - renders the order delivered page (after the restaurant signed off) with a some nice star animation

 ### Routes when the restaurant user is logged in:

+- GET /orderlist
+  - redirects to login / if user is anonymous
+  - render page with list of orders related to that restaurant

-- GET /:user_id/orderlist
+- GET /orderlist/:order_id
+  - redirects to login / if user is anonymous
+  - render page with an specific order details, accept/reject, price box and a signoff buttons
+- POST /orderlist/:order_id/accept
   - redirects to signup / if user is anonymous
-  - create page with list of orders related to that restaurant

-- GET /:user_id/orderlist/:order_id
-  - redirects to signup / if user is anonymous
-  - create page with an specific order details, accept/reject, price box and a signoff buttons
-- POST /:user_id/orderlist/:order_id/accept
   - body:
     - willServe: changed to true
     - Price
+	- redirects to /orderlist/:order_id if user is logged in
-- POST /:user_id/orderlist/:order_id/reject
+- POST /orderlist/:order_id/reject
+  - redirects to signup / if user is anonymous
   - body:
-    - look for another restaurant that fits the order requirements
+		- willServe: changed to false
+	- redirects to /orderlist if user is logged in
-- POST /:user_id/orderlist/:order_id/signoff
+- POST /orderlist/:order_id/signoff
+  - redirects to signup / if user is anonymous
   - body:
     - isCompleted: changed to true
+	- redirects to /orderlist if user is logged in

 ## Models